sedaro/sedaro-python/sedaro/README.md

 ```

 Note that requests sent this way to CRUD Sedaro Blocks won't automatically update already instantiated `Branch`s or `Block`s.

-## Further information

-See docstrings on classes and their methods for further instructions and explanations.

 ## Sedaro Base Client